IBM/complex-linear-network-analyzer/README.md

 Pip install the COLNA package.
 All required packages are installed automatically.
 If you intend to use the visualization feature, Graphviz must be installed and added to the path.

-More details for the installation are given in the User Manual.
+More details for the installation are given in the user manual.

 Requirements
 ------------